Beyblade X Custom Line (CX) Buyer’s Guide: Expert Players Review the Best Products for All Skill Levels and Budgets

 Strengths

-- The Dark Main Blade is a simplistic and rugged three-pronged silhouette with thin plastic humps that add texture and contact cushioning from certain angles.
+1. The Dark Main Blade is a simplistic and rugged three-pronged silhouette with thin plastic humps that add texture and contact cushioning from certain angles.
 This Blade’s performance is reminiscent of Knight Mail Blade, given its conservative yet sometimes explosive capabilities.
 As such, it is a decent mobile anti-Attack option, and could serve as a competent sidegrade for the Knight Mail Blade that is, at the time of release, locked to a single expensive set.
 It isn’t quite as imbalanced as the other introductory CX blades and bolsters a decent weight as well.
 The times where its edges do make explosive contact can sometimes result in spectacular over finishes against other attackers, which shouldn’t be downplayed.

-- The Bumper Assist Blade is the heaviest of the three initial CX Assist Blades, at over 5 grams, as well as the most smooth and even.
+2. The Bumper Assist Blade is the heaviest of the three initial CX Assist Blades, at over 5 grams, as well as the most smooth and even.
 As its name suggests, the Assist Blade features a bumped perimeter, though mostly in the form of its vertical protrusions, having a smoother horizontal face.
 It is, out of the three initial CX Assist Blades, the most useful all-around option, given its favourable weight and shape.
 While this Assist Blade doesn’t cure every problem with early CX Blades in this meta, it does make Arc and Dark a bit more viable than they otherwise would be.
 It is, of the original three, the most competitively viable at launch.

-- The Wedge Bit is among the most interesting and unique Bits to date.
+3. The Wedge Bit is among the most interesting and unique Bits to date.
 It is a Bit that comes to a rather thin and small point, with a similar concave shape as High Needle Bit – but without nearly the same diameter.
 It also features a thin endurance-style shaft rather than a thick attack-style shaft, making it technically more likely to burst.
 In spite of its slightly unusual design and shaft, the Wedge Bit manages to handle itself well, with manageable patterning at high RPM, decent endurance, and excellent ability to right itself after tilting (on the right Blade).
 It may see use in a variety of unique applications, rather than pigeon-holed into a single niche.
 It is much more balance-y than marketed by Takara-Tomy.
-It has slightly mobile patterning, deceptively high endurance, docility, and an incredible knack for regaining balance on Wizard Rod Blade.
+It has slightly mobile patterning, deceptively good endurance, docility, and an incredible knack for regaining balance on Wizard Rod Blade.
 Easily the most standout singular part in the release, and the most surprising as well.
 It could see use on pure Attack setups, where it isn’t as prone to bursting as expected, as well as balance-type endurance combos too, which is a notable typing breadth for any Bit.

-- Overall, most every piece in this Booster release has some kind of use, purpose, or would make a meaningful addition to an existing Blader’s collection easily.
+4. Overall, most every piece in this Booster release has some kind of use, purpose, or would make a meaningful addition to an existing Blader’s collection easily.
 Rarely do we see releases where most parts are both unique and still competitively viable.

 Weaknesses

-- Lock Chip tightness varies from piece to piece, adding unnecessary complexity and potential for outliers in combo making.
+1. Lock Chip tightness varies from piece to piece, adding unnecessary complexity and potential for outliers in combo making.
 Be sure to compare your different Lock Chips when constructing competitive combos!

-- Despite the positives that can be extolled about several of the parts in this release, it is on the whole (the Dark Main Blade and Bumper Assist Blade in particular) not good enough to be considered the top of “top tier” competitively at the time of release.
+2. Despite the positives that can be extolled about several of the parts in this release, it is on the whole (the Dark Main Blade and Bumper Assist Blade in particular) not good enough to be considered the top of “top tier” competitively at the time of release.
 There are many existing options in the BX Line and UX Line that are better.
 The same can be said about each of the Blades included with the initial three releases in the CX Line due to a variety of factors including their height and weight.

-- The 6-80 Ratchet has many of the same weaknesses as the 6-60 Ratchet, despite its tighter locking mechanism and height that prevents as many opportunities to scrape as early.
+3. The 6-80 Ratchet has many of the same weaknesses as the 6-60 Ratchet, despite its tighter locking mechanism and height that prevents as many opportunities to scrape as early.
 In general a Ratchet with this many protrusions, no matter how subtle, at the 80 height is at an innate disadvantage and more burst-prone.
 This is doubly true with the CX system’s already-tall Blade composition exposing it further.
 On release it struggles to find a niche or home that it can excel in.

-- The Booster nature of this release makes it so you must have an existing collection in order to utilize Dark Perseus – there is no launcher.
+5. The Booster nature of this release makes it so you must have an existing collection in order to utilize Dark Perseus – there is no launcher.

 Where to Buy CX-03 Perseus Dark B6-80W Booster